 Efficiently using assets is the quickest way for your business to fatten its bottom line and improve profitability.
 Often, business owners invest in new technologies or hire consultants to draft a plan for making the operation more efficient.
 However, these attempts are much less effective than finding ways to engage your team.

 Simply put, employee engagement is the level of enthusiasm and commitment an employee has to his or her job.
-Engaged employees increase productivity, improve morale, and reduce turnover because they are excited to be at work and want to contribute to the success of your organization.
+An engaged team increases productivity, improves morale, and reduces turnover because they are excited to be at work and want to contribute to the success of your organization.
 Disengaged employees are a drain on energy in the workplace, casting a negative cloud over the entire staff.

 1. Seek Employee Input on Incentives

 Everyone enjoys recognition for a job well done, but when your rewards don’t match what employees want, your attempts at recognition feel hollow.
 The workforce is changing, and today’s employees are less motivated by cash incentives than ever before.
 When you start an incentive program, ask employees how they would like to be rewarded.
 You might find their preferences include taking a long lunch on Fridays after meeting sales goals or Monday morning donuts when they hit projections.
 In either case, you offer the right reward for the work.